 4-Animals and plants each have rights proportional to their existence.
 Except for God, no one can deprive them of their rights.
 For this reason, any form of action in virtual space associated with some sort of destruction of the environment is condemned.

 Animals and plants, in proportion to the type of their existence, are entitled to certain rights which cannot be taken away except with God’s permission.
-Even in cases when a person provides the ground for the emergence of vegetation or animals, people have no right to their life because in this matter, humans are numerical cause while life is entirely in flux thanks to the continuous grace of God.
+Even in cases when a person provides the ground for the engendering of vegetation or animals, people have no right to their life because, in this matter, humans are the preparing cause while life is entirely in the continuous grace of God.
 Preferring the life of a person to that of an animal in a time of conflict between the two or slaughtering animals or exploiting plants is a case of divine permission, which has been granted to humans under special conditions.
-Some people consider that the secret of butchering animals in Islam by using the name of God is so that humans acknowledge that this practice was made possible only by divine permission, and that there is no independent right for people to kill animals.
-What is raised in Christian or Jewish ethics—banning some forms of bioresearch due to them intervening in the divine affairs of creating animals—appears unacceptable in an Islamic ethical perspective, unless the argument is presented that the practice creates corruption on the land, resulting in unfavorable consequences of the research.
+Some people consider that the reason behind butchering animals in Islam by using the name of God is so that humans acknowledge that this practice was made possible only by divine permission, and that there is no independent right for people to kill animals.
+What is raised in Christian or Jewish ethics—banning some forms of bioresearch due to them intervening in the divine affairs of creating animals—appears unacceptable in an Islamic ethical perspective, unless the argument is presented that the practice creates corruption on the earth, resulting in unfavorable consequences of the research.

 This attitude considers the protection of the environment as one of the ethical principles of any ethical codes document.
-As a result, any activity in virtual space should consider protection of the environment.
+As a result, any activity in virtual space should consider the protection of the environment.

 5-Since many human beings cannot obtain their divine rights, Islamic society should exert all its efforts toward restoring the rights of these individuals, providing them with the right to live a healthy life.

-Since the materialization of justice, the warding off of oppression, and granting rights to each who is entitled to a right constitute some of the duties of Islamic government and are the most important feature of justice, Islamic government plans to take the necessary action anywhere where the rights of individual members of society have been denied in order to retrieve their denied rights (whether they are aware of their rights of not).
-Consequently, Islamic government is bound to provide the necessary mechanisms to restore the rights of individuals in virtual space, so that they can provide the restoration of the rights in society using government tools.
+SinceThe realization of ethical instructions needs penal supports and the warding off of oppression, and granting rights to each who is entitled to a right constitute some of the duties of the Islamic government and are the most important feature of justice, the Islamic government must plan to take the necessary action anywhere where the rights of individual members of society have been denied in order to retrieve their denied rights (whether they are aware of their rights or not).
+Consequently, the Islamic government is bound to provide the necessary mechanisms to restore the rights of individuals in virtual space, so that they can provide the restoration of the rights in society using government tools.

-Criminal Components
+Criminal Dimensions

-1-The system of reward and punishment in Islamic ethics is not only a guarantee for good action but also applies to a good agent through the consent or dissent of God, as reflected in otherworldly reward and punishment.
+1-The system of reward and punishment in Islamic view is not only a guarantee for good action but also applies to a good agent through the consent or dissent of God, as reflected in otherworldly reward and punishment.